7-step auto enrolment checklist for employers

 Workers who are not eligible jobholders still have the right to opt-in to a pension scheme or the right to join one.
 And depending on how much they earn, you may need to pay contributions for them.

 Review your pension arrangements (or select a scheme if you don’t have one)

-If you have an existing pension scheme for your employees, you can consider enrollling all eligible jobholders into this scheme.
-But you’ll need to check with the pension scheme provider that your scheme qualifies for auto enrollment.
+If you have an existing pension scheme for your employees, you can consider enrolling all eligible jobholders into this scheme.
+But you’ll need to check with the pension scheme provider that your scheme qualifies for auto enrolment.

-If you don’t have an existing pension scheme or you can’t use your existing one(s) for auto enrollment, you’ll need to choose another one.
-In this case, you’ll have to automatically enroll all eligible jobholders in your new pension scheme.
+If you don’t have an existing pension scheme or you can’t use your existing one(s) for auto enrolment, you’ll need to choose another one.
+In this case, you’ll have to automatically enrol all eligible jobholders in your new pension scheme.

 So what is a ‘qualifying scheme’?
 A qualifying scheme is one where: